deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

 A complete example is written in `argo/monitoring/`, but we will start from scratch to learn the process of writing an argo application.

-Start by creating the `argo/my-monitoring`, this will be our working directory.
+Start by creating the `argo/my-monitoring` directory, this will be our working directory.

 Some object shouldn't be handled by ArgoCD, such as volumes, secrets and namespaces.
 These object must be created before the deployment of an Argo application.